SuluJulianto/date-and-time-module/README.md

 ## Ruby
 The Ruby script (`timezone_conversion.rb`) utilizes the `tzinfo` gem to manage timezones.
 It retrieves the current time in the Indonesia timezone (`Asia/Jakarta`), illustrating date and time formatting options and extracting specific date components.

+## C
+The C code (`timezone_conversion.c`) utilizes standard C library functions (`time.h`) to handle timezones.
+It retrieves the current time in the Indonesia timezone (`Asia/Jakarta`) and showcases different date and time formatting options, similar to the other scripts.

 ## C++
 The C++ code (`timezone_conversion.cpp`) demonstrates timezone handling using the `<chrono>` library.
 It retrieves the current time in the Indonesia timezone (`Asia/Jakarta`), showcasing different date and time formatting options and extracting date components.